History of Jamaica: English conquest

+British rule transformed Jamaica into a plantation economy built on enslaved African labor.
+Conditions on sugar plantations were extremely harsh, with high mortality rates and strict punishments.
+Enslaved Africans resisted through rebellion, escape, and by forming independent Maroon communities in the mountainous interior.

 In late 1654, English leader Oliver Cromwell launched the Western Design armada against Spain's colonies in the Caribbean.
 In April 1655, General Robert Venables led the armada in an attack on Spain's fort at Santo Domingo, Hispaniola.
 After the Spanish repelled this poorly executed attack, the English force then sailed for Jamaica, the only Spanish West Indies island that did not have new defensive works.
 In May 1655, around 7,000 English soldiers landed near Jamaica's capital, named Spanish Town and soon overwhelmed the small number of Spanish troops (at the time, Jamaica's entire population only numbered around 2,500).

 Spain never recaptured Jamaica, losing the Battle of Ocho Rios in 1657 and the Battle of Rio Nuevo in 1658.
-In 1660, the turning point was when some Spanish runaway slaves, who settled in the interior mountainous regions of Jamaica, became known as the Jamaican Maroons, under the leadership of Juan de Bolas switched sides from the Spanish to the English.
+In 1660, a group of maroons, under the leadership of Juan de Bolas, broke their alliance with the Spanish and allied themselves with the English, which served as a turning point in the English domination of the island.
 For England, Jamaica was to be the "dagger pointed at the heart of the Spanish Empire," but in fact, it was a possession of little economic value then.
 England gained formal possession of Jamaica from Spain in 1670 through the Treaty of Madrid.
 Removing the pressing need for constant defence against a Spanish attack, this change served as an incentive to planting.

-British Colonization
+British colonization

 Cromwell increased the island's European population by sending indentured servants and prisoners to Jamaica.
-Due to Irish emigration resulting from the wars in Ireland at this time two-thirds of this 17th-century European population was Irish.
-But tropical diseases kept the number of Europeans under 10,000 until about 1740.
+Due to Irish emigration resulting from the wars in Ireland at this time, two-thirds of this 17th-century European population was Irish.
+However, tropical diseases kept the number of Europeans under 10,000 until about 1740.
 Although the African slave population in the 1670s and 1680s never exceeded 10,000, by the end of the 17th century imports of slaves increased the black population to at least five times greater than the white population.
 Thereafter, Jamaica's African population did not increase significantly in number until well into the 18th century, in part because ships coming from the west coast of Africa preferred to unload at the islands of the Eastern Caribbean.
 At the beginning of the 18th century, the number of slaves in Jamaica did not exceed 45,000, but by 1800 it had increased to over 300,000.